Skip to main content

 import { SortOrder } from "@lovrabet/sdk";

-// Using enum value (recommended)
+// Using enum values (recommended)

 const sortList = [{ createTime: SortOrder.DESC }, { name: SortOrder.ASC }];

-// Or use string directly
+// Or use strings directly

 const sortList = [{ createTime: "desc" }, { name: "asc" }];